patrickweng7/vip/Notebook-Yisu-Ma.md

 * Requested codominant results in groups final CSV files
 ### Groupwork notes
 * Sat up discord channel and met online during the weekend
+* Meeting on Saturday, 9/18 and Sunday, 9/19
+* We went through ideas we have and send a conclusion to the Discord channel
 * The meeting records are here:https://docs.google.com/document/d/1WVhgmRNwyJxAAaGPhp5YT6-aHzeGc_kS8ewx94U4Myw/edit
 * Dropped the parameters that we thought are not important
 * Recorded codominant results in our CSV files